 Be sure to print out the final school summary once all of your students are registered.
 You’ll need to bring your list of registered students to the event in July.

-Maricopa Community-based Dental Clinics/Services – Use this sheet if your child needs a follow-up dental referral.
+For in-person events, Maricopa Community-based Dental Clinics/Services – Use this sheet if your child needs a follow-up dental referral.
+(Does not apply to drive-thru events.)

 Distribute copies of the following guidelines to anyone who will assist with registration and transportation to/from the event: